Surnet/docker-wkhtmltopdf/README.md

 Just replace the `openjdk:19-jdk-alpine3.16` with the alpine based image you would like to use.
 If you do not need wkhtmltoimage or the libs omit the last two lines.
 Please check if there is a newer version of `surnet/alpine-wkhtmltopdf` to use than the one described below.
+Also be aware that the below example does not work on an ARM-architecture.

 ```Dockerfile
 FROM surnet/alpine-wkhtmltopdf:3.19.0-0.12.6-full as wkhtmltopdf